Barca-Koseoglu/Hands-on-Machine-Learning-with-Scikit-Learn-Keras-and-TensorFlow-notes/Chapter-1/README.md

 The problem was that you measured the generalization error multipe times on the test set and adapted the model and hyperparameters to produce the best model **for that particular set**.
 This means the model isn't likely to perform well on new data.

+A common solution for this is called holdout validation: simply hold out part of the training set to evaluate several candidate models and select the best one.
+The new held-out set is called the validations set, aka development set or dev set.

+More specifically, you train multiple models with various hyperparameters on the reduced training set (full training set minus validations set) and select the model that performs the best.
+After the holdout validation process, train the best model on the full training set including the validation set and boom.
+You get the final model.

+If the validation set it too small, the model evaluations will be imprecise and you may select a suboptimal model by mistake.

+If the validation set is too large, the remaining training set will be much smaller than the full training set.